-In the early history of the game, teams were identified by the colours of their caps and socks or simply by armbands.
-But by the time the first ever FA Cup Final was played in 1872, teams had adopted their own distinctive strips and team colours, which in many cases have remained essentially the same ever since.
+Goalkeepers haven't always been the odd man out of the team when it comes to their choice of kit.
+In the early history of the game, football teams were identified by the colours of their caps and socks or simply by armbands.
+But by the time the first ever FA Cup Final was played in 1872, clubs had adopted their own distinctive strips and team colours, which in many cases have remained essentially the same ever since.

 Strict rules governed what was and what wasn't permissible in terms of colours and patterns.
-Goalkeepers in particular, until the rules were relaxed in the 1970s, were limited to green, blue, scarlet and white tops except for international matches, where yellow was the colour of choice.
-Green proved most popular simply because of the law of averages - very few teams wore green as their first strip.
-But it wasn't until the turn of the century that goalkeepers began to take on a separate identity.
-Indeed, prior to the First World War, the only way a goalie was distinguishable from his teammates was by the fact that he wore a cap on his head - although it must be said that in 1909 Scottish goalkeepers were instructed to wear different coloured jersey from the rest of their teammates.
+Goalkeepers in particular, until the rules were relaxed in the 1970s, were limited to green, blue, scarlet and white tops except for international matches, where yellow or black was the colour of choice following a ruling by the International Football Association Board (IFAB) in 1921.
+Green proved most popular simply because of the law of averages - very few teams wore a green football kit.
+Yet it wasn't until the turn of the century that goalkeepers began to take on a separate identity.
+Indeed, prior to the First World War, the only way a goalie was distinguishable from his teammates was by the fact that he wore a cap on his head - although it must be said that in 1909 Scottish goalkeepers were instructed to wear a different coloured jersey from the rest of their teammates.

 Early goalkeeper shirts often came in two forms.
 The first resembled a tight fitting undershirt or long-sleeved vest can often be seen in early photographs, usually being worn by the legendary Billy "Fatty" Foulke.
 The second was the more traditional woolly polo neck sweater.
 This heavy-looking thing became commonplace during the cold winter months and only really died out in the early sixties, when fashion dictated that a more athletic jersey should be worn.
 These light cotton garments were already popular on the continent but it wouldn't be the last time British football was slow on the uptake.

 Goalkeepers were also a bit behind the times when it came to wearing a number on the back.
 It was always assumed that the goalie wore the number one shirt, even if in reality he didn't.
 He didn't need to, really.
 The colour of his shirt told you where he'd be playing that afternoon.
-Squad numbers were originally introduced as a way of identifying the players more than anything and although goalies traditionally wear the number one there's no law in the game to say an outfield player cannot wear that number.
-Indeed, former Tottenham Hotspur favourite Ossie Ardiles wore the number one shirt for Argentina during the 1982 World Cup Finals while fellow midfielder Norberto Alonso wore the same number when they lifted the Cup in 1978.
+Squad numbers were originally introduced as a way of identifying the players more than anything and although goalies traditionally wear the number one shirt there's no law in the game to say an outfield player cannot wear that number.
+Former Tottenham Hotspur favourite Ossie Ardiles, for example, wore the number one shirt for Argentina during the 1982 World Cup Finals while fellow midfielder Norberto Alonso wore the same number when they lifted the Cup in 1978.

-And he's not the only one.
-Alonso wore the same shirt for Argentina during the 1978 tournament while Dutch striker Ruud Geels wore the number one shirt in 1974 after both squads were numbered alphabetically.
-Closer to home, defender Stuart Balmer was given the same number when Charlton Athletic first listed their squad in the early 1990s.
+And it is not confined to just Argentine football.
+Dutch striker Ruud Geels wore the number one shirt in 1974 after the Holland squad, like Argentina team, were numbered alphabetically.
+Closer to home, defender Stuart Balmer was given the same number when Charlton Athletic first listed their squad in the early 1990s for the same reason.

 Ayr United's Hugh Sproat had a novel way of winding up fans of the two Auld Firm clubs in Scotland.
 If Ayr were playing Rangers, he'd wear a green top, but if The Honest Men were playing Celtic, he purposely pulled on a blue jersey just to get them riled.